MATTHEW EULER, PH.D.

 Research Interests

-- Published examples include studies examining EEG correlates of aspects of executivefunctioning.
-Ongoing studies are examining these and other potentially relevant markers, such as the EEG aperiodic slope, heart-rate variability, and behavioral measures obtained via smart-phone based ecological momentary assessment.
-We are also in the final stages of a grant from the National Institute on Aging, which is examining whether EEG markers of mental exertion can differentiate healthy older adults from those with Mild Cognitive Impairment of early Alzheimer’s disease.
+- The second line of research is focused on testing specific EEG markers for potential medium and long-term applications in neuropsychological assessment.
+Published examples include studies examining EEG correlates of executive functioning, and broader neuropsychological performance.
+Ongoing studies and several under review are looking at various EEG markers, including the EEG aperiodic slope, mid-frontal theta power, and the N400 event-related potential, as well behavioral measures obtained via smart-phone based ecological momentary assessment.
+We also recently concluded a grant from the National Institute on Aging, aiming to identify EEG markers that may differentiate healthy older adults from those with Mild Cognitive Impairment or early Alzheimer’s disease.

 Most studies in the lab combine standardized cognitive assessments (as typically applied in neuropsychological assessment) with experimental tasks and ERP or time-frequency analysis of task-related and spontaneous EEG data.